 A few weeks ago, I was invited as an immigration attorney in Escondido to serve as the guest speaker at a community event.

-I was asked to address issues often overlooked or minimized by immigrants facing deportation or removal from the United States.
+I was asked to address issues often overlooked or minimized by immigrants hoping to win legal status in the United States.